CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/06 Bigger layouts.md

 ]
 ```

-However, it can not expand further to the left/right, because it would need to resize the window.
+However, it can not expand further to the left/right, because it would need to resize its container (the main window).

-That's why `expand_y` is possible and `expand` does nothing.
+That's why `expand_y` is possible, but `expand` does nothing.

 Same with grids.